Hardware Recommendations for Adobe Photoshop

 Does Photoshop work better with Intel or AMD CPUs?

-At the moment, Intel has a slight lead over AMD.
-This tends to change as both brands release new products, however.
+At the moment, AMD has a slight lead over Intel.
+This can change as both brands release new products, however.

 Does Photoshop perform well with a Dual Xeon or EPYC CPU setup?